- Rigby Porcelain Veneers offer one of the most life-like cosmetic fixes for your smiles.

 One property of tooth enamel is that it’s translucent, while the underlaying dentin is opaque.
 How light plays off these layers naturally is mimicked with our Rigby Porcelain Veneers.
 Light is absorbed through the glassy veneer layer, and reflected back from the dentin layer.
 This is what gives teeth its shiny luster.

 This natural sheen is what truly sets Porcelain Veneers apart from other dental bonding procedures.
 What this boils down to is not only will your new smile be straight, bright, and white; it will have a natural instinctive glow.

-A significant advantage of placing porcelain veneers as opposed to cosmetic dental bonding is that a porcelain veneer’s surface is just that, porcelain.
+A significant advantage of our Rigby porcelain veneers as opposed to cosmetic dental bonding is that a porcelain veneer’s surface is just that, porcelain.
 Since porcelain is a ceramic, and therefore glass-like, a veneer’s porcelain surface will be extremely stain resistant.

 Keep in mind that the bonding agent may create a slight rim between your veneer and your tooth.
 This rim is capable of picking up stains, particularly from heavy users of coffee, tea, cola, red wine, and tobacco products.

 Things to Consider

 While a noticeable improvement, veneers do not actually strengthen your tooth.
 Veneers are also not something you can try on.
 Your teeth are prepped for bonding, and so expect to maintain veneers or another dental encasement permanently.